hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

 ### Scoping to Join Clusters

 As mentioned before, you can scope a `CacheManager` in the case of client to connect to multiple clusters.
-In the case of an embedded node, you can scope a `CacheManager` to join different clusters at the same time.
+In the case of an embedded member, you can scope a `CacheManager` to join different clusters at the same time.
 This process is called scoping.
 To apply scoping, request a `CacheManager` by passing a `java.net.URI` instance to `CachingProvider::getCacheManager`.
 The `java.net.URI` instance must point to either a Hazelcast configuration or to the name of a named
 `com.hazelcast.core.HazelcastInstance` instance.